allcloud-io/clisso/README.md

 To use a regional endpoint, specify the region via the `global.aws-region` field in the config file.
 A per app configuration using `apps.<app>.aws-region` is also possible.

+## YubiKey Autodetection

+YubiKey Autodetection is available for the OneLogin provider.
+To enable this feature set the `global.autodetect-yubikey` field to `true`.
+Clisso will look at attached USB devices and automatically select the YubiKey as an MFA device if it is available.
+Only one YubiKey may be connected for this feature to work.

 ## Caveats and Limitations

 - No support for Okta applications with MFA enabled **at the application level**.
+- Yubikey Autodetection is only available with the prebuilt binaries on these platforms:
+  - MacOS (ARM/x86)
+  - Linux (x86)
+  - Windows (x86)

 ## Troubleshooting